 We put our dryers through a lot when you stop to think about it.
 If you also happen to have children, then it seems likely that you are putting your dryer through at least one or two loads every single day.
-We demand a lot from these appliances.
-It just makes sense to want to do everything possible to take care of them.
+Indeed, we rely greatly on this appliance.
+Naturally, it is understandable why people want to maintain their dryer.
 The more you know about DIY dryer maintenance, the more use you will get out of your dryer over the long-term.

 At the same time, dryer maintenance tips aren’t just a matter of making sure your dryer is working at optimal levels.
 For example, the buildup of lint can be extremely dangerous, as far as fire hazards are concerned.
 You will also be stuck with a dryer that has to work harder to achieve anything.
 This can drive up your energy costs.

 Keeping all of this in mind, there are a number of tips that can help you to save money, protect the substantial financial investment you have made in your dryer, and ensure your dryer does not become a risk to your health, or even to your life.

 Here are some easy tips and suggestions for dryer maintenance that you are going to want to keep in mind if you are keen to avoid any of the problems we mentioned above:

 This may seem like overkill, but we are talking about an action that you can complete in just a few minutes.
 The more lint builds up in your dryer, the greater a fire hazard the dryer is going to become.

 No one really wants to be responsible for two loads in the dryer, but overloading your dryer can cause a lot of problems.
 At the very least, you can seriously mess with the functionality of your dryer.
 Keep in mind that in order for your dryer to be effective, it needs to have enough room for the hot air to circulate.
 This hot air is responsible for drying the clothes.
 When you overstuff the dryer, the hot air fails to circulate.
 In other words, you may think that you are saving time, but you aren’t.